zenobi-us/zenobi-us/content/posts/2025-02-06-test-driven-deployment.md

 ---
 date: 2025-02-06
-title: Test driven deployment
+title: Test-Driven Deployment
 draft: true
 ---

-I feel the need to brain dump some thoughts about release cadaence and how automated testing affects that story.
+I've been mulling over release cadence lately and how automated testing totally changes the game.
+So, here's a brain dump of my thoughts.

-> TL;DR Make sure your automated test suite is tickity boo.
-Fast.
-Accurate.
-And easy to run a relevant selection of tests.
+> TL;DR: Your automated test suite needs to be spot on—fast, accurate, and easy to run just the right tests.

-Despite my site just being a static website with a blog, there's a few things that I've implemented here that I think are worth mentioning.

-I've implemented a test-driven deployment (TDD) pipeline that involves cloudflare pages, github actions, Renovate and playwright.
+My site's just a static blog, nothing fancy, but I've rigged up a test-driven deployment (TDD) pipeline that I think is worth shouting about.
+It's built on Cloudflare Pages, GitHub Actions, Renovate, and Playwright, and it's been a game-changer for me.
+Here's the rundown:

-- Renovate automatically updates dependencies via raised PRs.
+- Renovate auto-updates dependencies by raising PRs for me.
-- E2E Testing, Linting, Typechecking must pass before any PR is allowed to be merged.
+- Every PR has to pass E2E tests, linting, and typechecking before it's mergeable.
-- PRs made by Renovate get auto merged when they pass.
+- Renovate PRs get auto-merged if they pass—nice and hands-off.
-- Changes to PRs cause a preview deployment, which get an auto generated subdomain printed to the PR comments.
+- PR changes trigger a preview deployment with an auto-generated subdomain dropped in the PR comments.
-- When PRs are merged, a deployment happens to a non Production environment ([https://develop.zenobius.pages.dev/])
+- Merging a PR deploys to a non-production env ([https://develop.zenobius.pages.dev/](https://develop.zenobius.pages.dev/)).
-- When the mainline branch updates, Release Please either creates or updates a release branch and an associated PR for the new release branch.
-This also ends up getting a preview environment.mise
+- When the main branch updates, Release Please either spins up a release branch or updates an existing one, complete with a PR and preview env.

-You might look at this and think it's cute and simple.
-You'd be right.
-Your pipeline probably involves a lot more services, maybe docker, some manual approval stages etc. But you can extrapolate the concepts here in this post to your process.
+You might look at this and think, "Aw, cute little pipeline."
+Fair.
+Your setup probably has Docker, manual approvals, and a dozen more services.
+But the ideas here?
+They scale.
+Take 'em and run.

-## The testing experience needs to be fast and accurate
+## The Testing Experience Needs to Be Fast and Accurate

-> If you want to be deploying many times a day, then your automated testing needs to be acurate, fast and reliable.
+> If you're aiming to deploy multiple times a day, your automated tests have to be accurate, fast, and damn reliable.

-I want to highlight this point, because there's a fair amount of delusion as to how this is possible.
-It's not easy, but it is possible.

-You won't be able to scale your product or company there with manual testing.
-Full stop.
-It's just not going to happen.
-And like...
-I'm not even saying that you need to automate some of your testing, I'm saying you need to automate all. of. it.

-Currently I have about 70 odd e2e tests.
-They all run all the time, which isn't ideal in teh scope of scaling them.
-More on this later.

-I also have Renovate running automatically so that it will raise PRs for me when dependencies are out of date.
-Every PR that is raised, regardless of who raises them, causes the E2E tests to run.
-The tests passing is one condition for the PR to be mergable.

-So what you end up with is some nice automated security updates, and more assurance around that your deployments from your mainline branch are more likely to be successful.
+I can't stress this enough; there's some delusion out there about how easy this is.
+It's not.
+But it's doable.
+Manual testing won't scale your product or your team.
+Period.
+And I'm not just saying automate _some_ of it—I'm saying _all_ of it.

+Right now, I've got about 70 E2E tests.
+They all run on every PR, which works for now but won't scale forever—more on that in a bit.
+Renovate's humming along, raising PRs for outdated dependencies, and every PR (human or bot) triggers the full test suite.
+Passing tests are a hard requirement for merging.
+What I get out of it is automated security updates and a main branch that's way more likely to deploy cleanly.

-Yes yes.
-I hear you.
-"But no one can get 100% test coverage".
-I agree.
-But you can get close, and if you pritorise automated testing, then the only manual testing you'll need to do is exploratory testing in order to automate more tests.
+I can hear the sceptics already: "No one gets 100% test coverage!"
+True, but you can get close.
+Prioritise automation, and the only manual testing left is exploratory stuff to figure out what else to automate.

-## How I think automated testing can scale
+## How I Think Automated Testing Can Scale

-So common approach is that you have a mainline, and then you have release branches as snapshots to deploy from.

-Snapshots are released into some kind of staging environment and then your QA team start working through their list of stories and bugs for the release.

-A few days later we eventually get confirmation that the release is good to go and we deploy it to production.

-The first issues here are:

-- The QA team become the bottleneck for the next release.
-We can't release the next one until they've finished testing the current one.
-- The QA team are only testing the stories and bugs listed for the release.
-Since they're manually testing, there's no time to test anything else.
-So regressions are highly likely.
-- Since the QA team are always manually testing, there's rarely time to automate tests.
-So it becomes a vicious cycle.
+Most setups have a mainline branch and release branches as snapshots for deployment.
+You push a snapshot to staging, QA manually tests the listed stories and bugs, and a few days later, you get the green light for prod.
+Here's where it falls apart:

+- QA becomes the bottleneck.
+No new release until they're done.
+- They only test what's listed—no time for regressions, which sneak through.
+- Manual testing eats all their time, so automation never happens.
+Vicious cycle.

-So next I'll outline what my ideal scenario looks like and then some ways to get there from the hellscape of manual testing.
+I've got an ideal scenario in mind, and here's how I'd get there from that manual testing hell-scape.

 ### Ideal Scenario

-So some premises:

-- Your app repo can have the tests in the same repo or not.
-For the purposes of running them it doesn't matter.
-It mostly depends on your team and how you want to structure your repos.
+A couple premises first:

+- Tests can live in the app repo or a separate one—doesn't matter for running them, just team preference.
-- You want a mainline branch that is always deployable.
+- The mainline branch should always be deployable.

-With that in mind, this is what we'd want
+Here's what I'd want:

-#### Block PRs that don't pass tests or don't have tests
+#### Block PRs That Don't Pass Tests or Lack Them

-Pretty simple, but it's important to enforce it.
-This prevents you from deploying code with bugs or incomplete features.
+Simple but non-negotiable.
+No buggy or half-baked code slips through.

-#### Dynamically run tests based on the linked story tickets and user preferences
+#### Dynamically Run Tests Based on Tickets and Preferences

-> Branches that raise PRs **_MUST_** have a naming convention that helps identify a relationship to your story tickets.
+> Branches raising PRs **must** follow a naming convention tying them to story tickets.

-This means that If your big feature to go out is described as an Epic ABC-123, and it has 10 stories and 50 task tickets, then:

-- work done by developers must use those task tickets in the branch name
-- the task tickets must be linked to the story ticket
-- the story ticket must be linked to the epic ticket

-Every ticketing system is capable of this.
-If yours isn't, then move to one that is, a super simple choice is Github Projects.

-Now, when a developer raises a PR, CICD logic will pick the ticket id from the branch name, make an API call and infer the linked story tickets.

-These story tickets are then used to determine which tests to run.
-If the story ticket has a test associated with it, then that test is run.

-If your CICD system is capable of being controlled by the PR comment system (like github can be), then you can include chat-ops or labels that let a developer to opt out, or opt in to certain tests, or even all tests.
+Say I've got an epic, `ABC-123`, with 10 stories and 50 tasks.
+Developers name branches with task tickets (e.g., `feature/ABC-456-fix-login`), which link to stories, which link to the epic.
+Every ticketing system can handle this—GitHub Projects is a dead-simple option if yours can't.

+When I raise a PR, the CI/CD grabs the ticket ID from the branch name, hits the API, and figures out the related story tickets.
+Then it runs only the tests tied to those stories.
+If GitHub's your jam, you could even add chat-ops in PR comments (e.g., `/run-all-tests`) or labels to tweak what runs.

-#### Run tests periodically every day
+#### Run Tests Every Day

-Running tests periodically every day should be done in such a way that when it fails, the CICD system raises alerts to the developers who merged PRs since the last successful run.

-#### Create testing transparency

-A common
+Periodic daily runs catch regressions early.
+If they fail, the CI/CD pings whoever merged PRs since the last good run.
+Keeps everyone accountable.

+#### Make Testing Transparent

+My test suite's no black box.
+I'd want:

+- **Reports**: Every run spits out a readable summary—what ran, what it covered, how long it took.
+Stick it in PR comments or Slack.
+- **Dashboard**: A quick view of suite health, coverage, and failures over time.
+Static page or something like Grafana works.
+- **Traceability**: Every test links to its ticket.
+Failures tell me exactly what feature's at risk.

+## Scaling the Suite Without Slowing Down

+Running all 70 tests every time is fine now, but it won't be when I hit 700.
+Here's my plan:

+### Selective Runs

+Use ticket IDs to run only relevant tests.
+Tag tests with metadata (e.g., `#login`, `#epic-ABC-123`), parse the branch name, and filter.
+Worst case, fall back to a smoke test suite—critical paths like homepage and login.
+Keeps things snappy.

+### Parallelise It

+Playwright's built for parallel runs, so I'd split tests across CI workers.
+If a full run takes 5 minutes, 5 workers could drop it to 1.
+GitHub Actions gives me 20 freebies—plenty to play with.

+### Keep It Clean

+As tests pile up, It'll get flakiness and rot.
+I'd schedule a recurring cleanup—check failure logs, refactor duplicates, axe outdated tests.
+Keeps the suite lean.

+My approach to this would be to accumulate test report statistics, and visit it as a monthly task:

+1. As various soft limits are reached while running e2e tests in PRs are reached, bot managed issue tickets are raised. each bot managed issue ticket is linked to a "dashboard ticket".
+2. A scheduled task or a concurrent task on your `master` branch would run the full test suite.
+Timing data is collected when tests are run here and reported into a bot managed Issue Ticket.
+3. To spread the knowledge, someone from the team is designated to review timings, fails etc;
+   1. A PR is opened using a branch name that references the bot managed ticket where the team member removes redundant tests, optimises timings, updates documentation, etc.
+   2. THe bot managed PR would track these optimisations and make further notes to its issue ticket.

+## Escaping Manual Testing Hell

+Manual QA bottlenecks suck—regressions slip through, and automation stays a pipe dream.
+Here's how I'd shift to my ideal:

+1. **Start Small**: Automate one big feature (like login) and show it works.
+2. **Pair Up**: QA writes test cases; I turn them into Playwright scripts with them.
+Skill-sharing FTW.
+3. **Shift Left**: Make it easy to run the testable stack locally.
+Force commit-hooks to run smoke-level tests.
+4. **Chip Away**: Automate a chunk of the manual backlog each sprint—focus on high-risk stuff first.
+5. **Celebrate**: When a test catches a bug, I'm yelling it in chat.
+Momentum matters.

+A few months in, I could flip from 90% manual to 90% automated.

+## Wrapping Up

+Test-driven deployment's not just tools; it's a mindset.
+My little setup with Cloudflare, GitHub Actions, Renovate, and Playwright is basic, but the principles hold up.
+Fast, accurate, selective testing means I can deploy all day, whether it's this blog or some sprawling app.

+My automation tests having been ticking away for a few months now; Check it out over at

+The takeaway?
+Treat your test suite like the backbone of your releases—because it is.
+Manual testing's a dead end, and half-arsed automation's a headache.
+Nail it, and you'll never look back.

+What do you reckon—any holes in my thinking?
+Hit me up!